WakiMak/trentent.github.io-forked/_posts/2017-06-13-citrix-storefront-performance-testing-and-tuning-part-6-testing-peak-load.md

   - PowerShell
   - Storefront
 ---
-In part 5Â I figured out our peak load against our existing infrastructure. Â In this part I&#8217;m going to test against a Storefront server to see if it can handle the baseline load.
+In part 5Â I figured out our peak load against our existing infrastructure. Â In this part I'm going to test against a Storefront server to see if it can handle the baseline load.

 This is the counters used for PNA launches: